Bob Roselle, July 20th, 2015

 LM: Deputy mayor I’m sorry.

 BR: No, I became finance.
 And then in the mayor’s office, then into public works.
-Then back in the mayor’s office, as finance director, under Ray Gribbs.
+Then back in the mayor’s office, as finance director, under Ray Gribbs [Mayor Roman Gribbs].
 I did not know Ray.
 He was a northwest guy.
 When he took office, I hadn’t heard from him all through the month of December, and I thought, well, if it turns out I’m not going to be finance officer for the next mayor, I’ll come back into budgeting.
 And about a week before his sergeant, John Peddler, was acting as his aide, and he called me and said, “Can you meet with the mayor in our temporary office in the Guardian building on Christmas Eve?”
-It was the 24th.
-And he said, “2 o’clock?”
+It was the 24.
+And he said, “Two o’clock?”
 And I said, “Fine, I’ll be there,” because I wanted the job.
 Or I wanted some job.
 So I went over there and I went up the elevators and I get off at their floor and all you can hear is wastebaskets being emptied by the staff, bottles clanking in it.
 They had celebrated all morning, and now everybody’s gone.
 So I’m walking down, I find the number, and it’s locked with no lights on.
-I hung around for about ten minutes, then I thought, well, this isn’t gonna work.
+I hung around for about ten minutes, then I thought, well, this isn’t going to work.
 I don’t know the guy, he doesn’t know me.
 So instead of going back the way I came, I walked to the front elevators of the Guardian building and as I come to the elevator, here comes Peddler jumping out of the elevator saying, “The mayor’s running late!
 He wants you to wait, let’s go back, I’ll let you in!”
 So that’s what happened, I went back and Ray came in and we talked for five or ten minutes, we shook hands, and I became the finance director.

 LW: Under Roman Gribbs.
 And what was that experience like following the riots, following ’67, ’68?
 Can you explain some of the changes that you saw taking place in the city around that time?